Don’t let the weather keep your dog from getting the exercise they need!

 It’s always best to end your training session on a positive note.
 If the trick you are trying to teach is too challenging, end with a trick your dog knows.
 And be sure to praise them when they do it.

-Working on obedience training is another great activity no matter the weather outside.
+Working on your dog’s obedience training is another great activity no matter what the weather is outside.
 All dogs should know the basic commands of sit, down, stand, stay, leave it, and come.

-If your dog doesn’t know the basics, start teaching them.
-This book is a good place to start if you are new to dog training.
+If your dog doesn’t know these, start with teaching them.
+This book has some good tips if you are just starting obedience training.

 Any time spend reinforcing these commands makes it more likely your dog will respond properly if you need them to.

 Puppy pushup is a great game for kids to practice two basic commands with your dog.
-Your dog does need to know how to sit and lay down, but that is all you need for this besides some treats.
+All you need for this game is some treats and for your dog to have a decent understanding of the sit and down commands.

-If your dog gets really good at this type of pushup you can toss in a stand after a sit.
+If your dog gets really good at this type of pushup, and they know the command, stand, you can add in a stand after a sit.
 Do it randomly so your dog can’t predict what you want.

 Freezing the filled Kong makes it harder for your dog to get all the food, making it take longer for them to get all the food out.